morgenfriedel/dotfiles/ubuntu/README.md

 ## GNOME Flashback and Desktop Configuration

 Gets rid of bloat and installs Gnome Flashback (Compiz) desktop.
-You will have to manually install Chrome and Sublime Text as well as any addons, plugings, etc.
+You will have to manually install Chrome and Sublime Text as well as any addons, plugins, etc.

 `$ sudo apt-get update`